brundinm/brundinm/README.md

   Repository features included searching via Boolean operators, field qualification, field limits, wildcard operators, and nested searching;
-  browsing via hypertext linked peer-reviewed summaries on CAM topics; browsing via hypertext linked controlled subject terms (descriptors) applied to describe the content of each resource; and a submission process so users could submit CAM-related resources for inclusion into the repository.
+  browsing via hypertext linked peer-reviewed summaries on CAM topics; browsing via hypertext linked controlled MeSH subject terms (descriptors) applied to describe the content of each resource; and a submission process so users could submit CAM-related resources for inclusion into the repository.
   (2005&ndash;2010)
-- Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a virtual union catalog maintained by The Alberta Library (a province-wide library consortium) providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special
+- Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC's SiteSearch set of tools), a virtual union catalog maintained by The Alberta Library (a province-wide library consortium) providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special